NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/access-control/_index.md

 ```

 ### Example: Search for information packages
-A client wishing to search for contents managed by the DPS, will be able to search all information packages connected to the preservation agreements for which they have a consumer role.
+A client wishing to search for contents managed by the DPS, will be able to search all information packages connected to the submission agreements for which they have a consumer role.

 ```mermaid
 sequenceDiagram